influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/write_protocols/line_protocol_reference.md

 ```
 Always double quote string field values.
 More on quoting [below](#quoting).

-#### Example 6: Write the field value `true` as a boolean to InfluxDB
+#### Example 6: Write the field value `true` as a Boolean to InfluxDB
 ```
 > INSERT mymeas value=true
 ```
-Do not quote boolean field values.
+Do not quote Boolean field values.
 The following statement writes `true` as a string field value to InfluxDB:
 ```
 > INSERT mymeas value="true"